Connecticut Appeals Attorney

 However, if it is discovered that your trial was erroneous in some way you may be granted a new trial.
 In some cases, if it is determined that the evidence presented in the Circuit Court was insufficient to convict you the first time, you may be acquitted.

-Appeal to the Maryland Court of Appeals
+Appeal to the Connecticut Court of Appeals

-The Court will review what happened in the Maryland Court of Special Appeals, and if your trial produced an error, you will receive another trial.
+The Court will review what happened in the Connecticut Court of Special Appeals, and if your trial produced an error, you will receive another trial.
 If you lose the new trial, you can appeal the loss.

 This process will continue until you either win a trial, decide not to appeal, or lose at each level of appeal available.